book

 Load Models

 You can load and trade with pre-trained hmmlearn models that you saved in the Object Store.
-To load a hmmlearn model from the Object Store, in the Initializeinitialize method, get the file path to the saved model and then call the load method.
+To load a hmmlearn model from the Object Store, in the initialize method, get the file path to the saved model and then call the load method.

-# Load the hmmlearn model from Object Store to use its saved state and update with new data if needed.
+# Load the hmmlearn model from Object Store to use its saved state and update it with new data if needed.

 def initialize(self) -> None: